aeromechanic000/minecraft-ai-python/doc/02-background.md

 ## RL-Based Action Policy

-Reinforcement Learning (RL) has been widely used in developing Minecraft agents.
+In the Minecraft domain, **Reinforcement Learning (RL)** has been widely explored as a method to train agents to autonomously learn action policies based on environmental feedback.
 In this paradigm:

 - The agent learns by **trial and error**, receiving **rewards** for successful actions.
 - Over time, it builds a policy that maximizes cumulative reward in given situations.